 Synergies: The following module goes well together with Epidemiology:

-Content: Epidemiology by Example is a new course which focuses on the application of numerical methods to address real-world problems in infectious diseases.
+Content: Epidemiology by Example was a new module in 2020/21 which focuses on the application of numerical methods to address real-world problems in infectious diseases.
 Starting with programming for basic infectious disease models, the module will progress on to implementation of stochastic models, fitting models to real-world data, adaptive management of diseases and health economic analyses for decision making.
-The course is designed to give an overview of key methods currently used in epidemiology research and will be 100% assessed through coursework.
+The module is designed to give an overview of key methods currently used in epidemiology research and will be 100% assessed through coursework.

 Programming language: Matlab